 Use only new fluid.
-Old, inferior, or con-

-taminated fluid may damage the brake system.
+Old. inferior or contaminated fluid may damage the brake system.
 Do not add synthetic brake fluid.
 The use of improper fluids can damage the brake system and affect the vehicle's stopping ability.

-Do not spill the fluid on painted surfaces.
+Do not spill the fluid on any painted surfaces.
 This will damage the paint.
-If fluid is spilled, wash with water.
+If fluid is spilled, immediately wash the surface with water.